MukitCSTE/UVicSENG360Labs/lab09/index.md

 | user | user360 | user360    |
 | root | root    | root360lab |

+Also, since the base VM does not have gcc installed, you'll need to do it yourself:

+	sudo apt-get update && sudo apt-get install build-essential -y

 # Part 2: Exploiting Race Condition Vulnerabilities #

 The following is a seemingly harmless C program.
 However, it has a nasty race-condition vulnerability.